Preparing to back up workloads to Azure with DPM

 The vault credential is used only during the registration workflow.
 It is the user’s responsibility to ensure that the vault credentials file is not compromised.
 If it falls in the hands of any rogue-user, the vault credentials file can be used to register other machines against the same vault.
 However, as the backup data is encrypted using a passphrase which belongs to the customer, existing backup data cannot be compromised.
 To mitigate this concern, vault credentials are set to expire in 48hrs.
 You can download the vault credentials of a recovery services any number of times – but only the latest vault credential file is applicable during the registration workflow.

 The vault credential file is downloaded through a secure channel from the Azure portal.
 The Azure Backup service is unaware of the private key of the certificate and the private key is not persisted in the portal or the service.
 Use the following steps to download the vault credential file to a local machine.

 - Sign in to the Azure portal.

-- Open Recovery Services vault to which to which you want to register DPM machine.
+- Open the Recovery Services vault that you want to register DPM machine.